Lir09/window_sound/README.md

 Create an executable.
 Navigate to the directory that contains the script and run the following command:

-Pi installer -- original file -- no console main.py
+Pyinstaller -- no console main.py

 --One file: Packages the program into one executable file.
 --No console: Hides the console window when running the application.